Highlands Water Pressure Conversion

 How will this impact me?

 As part of this change, some home’s water pressure was reduced.
 The change in water pressure each parcel received varied depending on the elevation of the parcel.
 Higher elevations received a greater pressure reduction than lower parcels.
 Although this change resulted in a difference in your water pressure, it is still within the normal range for residential water pressure.
+In January 2026, the City Council authorized the installation of a temporary regional booster pump station which will return homes at the highest elevations to a 510-pressure gradient in June 2026.

 There may be a time when your water may appear cloudy or discolored while the work is being done on the water system.
 Flushing of the water lines may cause a temporary discoloration, but the water will still be safe to drink.